-DO NOT SUBMIT LATE.
+DO NOT submit late.
 FastLane will not permit submission after 5:00 p.m. "proposer's time" on the deadline date.
-Proposer's time is determined by the time zone of the company's address as registered with NSF.
-Late proposals may not be accepted or will be returned without review.
+Proposer's time zone is set by the company in the organization registration area of Research.gov.
+Late proposals will not be accepted.